Vyral/greg-harrelson-recruiting/_drafts/3-ways-to-leverage-the-nextdoor-app-for-free.md

 {% include youtube.html %}

-Have you heard of the Nextdoor app?
-If not, you may be missing be missing out on a great tool for your business.
+<center>Have you heard of the Nextdoor app?
+If not, you may be missing be missing out on a great tool for your business.</center>

 The internet is giving consumers more ways to communicate with one another than ever. **They can trade information, share resources, and give advice on people to hire**.
 The [Nextdoor ](https://nextdoor.com/){: target="_blank"}app is a free and private social network for neighborhoods, and it allows area residents to talk and collaborate among each other online.&nbsp;